 Imagine what your _________ (fill in the blank with her name) could do with all the information she’s exposed to every day if she could see, detect, track and take action automatically, not at your prompt?

 Like saving your life, your passengers’ lives and even fellow drivers’.
-Almost 3,000 people died in car crashes caused by distracted driving in 2018.
+In 2018, almost 3,000 people died in car crashes caused by distracted driving.
 Not all of them were drivers, though; no, there were 605 passengers, 400 pedestrians and 77 bicyclists.

 Not dreadful enough?
 Then, let’s look at the number of people injured in such cases – 400,000.
 That’s four times the number of people able to fill the huge AT&T Stadium.
 Lives endangered by one main bad habit: texting.